CASA ALAMEDA

 Maximum built: 590 m2 (maximum allowance by regulation

-Protection Polygon: A (within the foodprint of the city prior to 1900)
+Protection Polygon: A (within the footprint of the city prior to 1900)

 Protection level: Historical Monument by law